 In most acupuncture schools, only Chinese Acupuncture is usually taught, which forms the image of acupuncture that a lot of needles are sticking out from the body, but in the acupuncture school Ichiro went to, Japanese Acupuncture was also taught.
 When he was 1st year student, one Japanese acupuncturist visited our school and showed a demonstration of his treatment.
 A student who had shoulder pain became a model patient of his treatment.
 Ichiro was shocked by watching the Japanese acupuncturist's treatment, because it was totally different from what he had learned at the school.
 The acupuncturist didn't insert any needles into the model patient's skin and treated him like playing a piano on his body, holding a needle in his right hand and finding where to treat with his left hand, but after the treatment, the student's shoulder pain was gone.

 Since Ichiro saw the demonstration, he was so interested in this style of acupuncture that he ordered various books about this style of acupuncture from Japan and tried to find out what this acupuncture was.
 One day Ichiro found that there was an acupuncturist who was practicing the same style of acupuncture and was also teaching at the school he went to.
 The acupuncturist was teaching Aikido, so Ichiro joined his Aikido class to get some connection to him and started visiting his clinic and observing his treatments once a week.
-When Ichiro became 2nd year student, he want to learn more about the Japanese acupuncture deeply, so decided to become an apprentice of the teacher, Koei Kuwahara, who also had experienced a life as an apprentice of a very famous leader of acupuncture world in Japan.
+When Ichiro became 2nd year student, he wanted to learn more about the Japanese acupuncture deeply, so decided to become an apprentice of the teacher, Koei Kuwahara, who also had experienced a life as an apprentice of a very famous leader of acupuncture world in Japan.